- Online Programs

 Day One focuses on understanding your current family situation from a new perspective.
 What do you own, and how does your family approach ownership across all assets?
 You’ll explore a case study that highlights ownership of a complex family enterprise from the family perspective.

 Day Two will delve into business fundamentals for those who may or may not be involved in day-to-day operations and management.
 Managers and non-managers will learn best practices for family enterprises in a way that goes beyond business and investments and into the heart of the family.

 Day Three rounds out the topics with a focus on wealth management, family offices, and other ways to organize your family enterprise.
 Students will have an opportunity to reflect and create an action plan tailored to their specific needs.

 For a complete program schedule, download the agenda.

 This course is designed for members of a family that own, operate, and/or govern a complex family enterprise.
 The family enterprise may include one or more shared assets including an operating business, investments, joint philanthropy, or a family office.
+This program draws families from around the globe who share common challenges across cultures.
 Multiple family members are encouraged to attend together.

 Patricia Angus, Faculty Director